Get started with a drawing tablet

 This step is needed for pen tablets (the ones without a screen)

-The active area can be mapped to 1 of your displays or multiple displays.
+The active area can be mapped to one of your displays or multiple displays.

 For now, map the active area to a single display.